In Person EPIC Patriot Camp!

 On Saturday the kids will present their stories from their soldier’s point of view.
 Family and friends are invited to attend Saturday at 10:30 AM.
 Camp will end following the presentation.

-Due to lack of grant funds, we are unable to provide Epic Patriot Camp 2020.
-If you would be interested in providing a grant for this camp, please email Jenny
+NPS grant funds have expired for Epic Patriot Camp.
+If you would be interested in providing a grant so we could hold this camp again, please email Jenny

 For questions or for more information please call 864-936-7921.

 "Thank you for writing these books and inspiring kids like me.
 I forgot to tell you this before, but not only is my writing better, but now I WANT to write.
 That makes a huge difference in my writing, too."

 - Andi Bradsher, NC, Epic Patriot Camper

 "Both kids came home with so much more, though.
 They’re more confident writers.
 They’re more enthusiastic about writing than ever before, but they’ve also fallen deeper in love with history.
 They’re able to put themselves into the story and see the events from multiple perspectives.
 They’re able to see each scene with all their senses, describing in detail how it might smell and feel and taste to be there.
 They’re full of stories of Patriots and Loyalists of whom I had never heard and know how they’re interconnected.
 They know how they changed history and know how to do the research to find out more.
 Better yet, they know how to analyze it to see what it all means.
 They even met other kids from Tennessee, New Jersey, Alabama, Oklahoma, and Missouri – because that’s how far other people traveled to attend.
 Read more...

 "There was a lot about the American Revolution I didn’t know and I would like to learn even more...I thought you were a great writing teacher.
 You are very funny!
 You made learning history cool." - Zach Matheny (read Zach's full letter about his experience at camp here.)